-The games in poker that I had the most success in were Hyper-Turbo SnGs and Cap No Limit Hold’em.
+The games in poker that I had the most success in were Hyper-Turbo SnGs and Cap No-Limit Hold’em.
 Setting my sights on becoming a Supernova Elite on PokerStars, I would have to pay about $180,000 in site fees over the course of the year to earn the 60% rakeback associated with that VIP level.
-With more accurate reporting in poker of results, I knew that the ROI or win-rate that many SuperNova Elites achieved in these games before site rewards was close to 0.
+With more accurate reporting of results in poker, I knew that the ROI or win-rate that many SuperNova Elites achieved in these games before site rewards was close to 0.
 But poker tables aren’t all equal.
 I knew that meant these players were playing in many spots where they were losing money at the tables and that was counterbalancing the success they had in profitable spots.
 It was difficult to quantify, but I sought out to figure out how to estimate this information.
 To do so, I analyzed millions of hands in my poker database.

-When it comes to head to heads, it’s even more simple to evaluate whether a tournament is profitable.
+When it comes to head-to-heads, it’s even more simple to evaluate whether a tournament is profitable.
 The skill advantage you have must exceed the 6-10% of the prize pool that is the site fee.
 The calculation to determine this is a bit simpler.
-Here’s my estimation for NBA H2H Win % based on projected point difference:
+Here’s my estimation for NBA Head-to-Head Win Percentage based on projected point difference:

 For GPP’s, it would be much more difficult to determine your ROI based on who is playing, but it’s a less important problem to solve.
 There are enough recreational players in most big tournaments that you have much more margin for error, and in addition, your skill advantage over the field can be greater because of increased strategy involved in tournaments with tiered payouts.
 Although the skill required to be an expected winner is still significant, it is attainable for most people in the large field tournaments due to the high level of recreational interest.